-The Los Angeles/Orange Counties Building and Construction Trades Council is in the business of creating good jobs and lifelong careers.
-It is an umbrella group representing 48 local unions and district councils in 14 Trades.
-Membership in these unions totals more than 100,000 skilled men and women.
+The Los Angeles/Orange Counties Building and Construction Trades Council is an umbrella group representing 48 local unions and district councils in 14 Trades.
+Membership in these unions totals more than 140,000 skilled men and women.

 Private and Public Projects

 The Council currently has PLAs with entities including the Los Angeles Unified School District; Los Angeles Airport; Port of Long Beach; Port of Los Angeles; City of Anaheim; Nickelodeon Hotel, Garden Grove; Apple for Culver Crossing; LA County Metro for Purple Line and Regional Connector subways; Intuit Dome/LA Clippers; Inglewood People Mover; NBCUniversal; City of Los Angeles; LA County Museum of Art and many others.

 See a landmark building or facility in Southern California?
 Chances are that our skilled union members created it.